To apply, please submit a cover letter, resume, and the names and contact information for three references.

-Compose manuscripts based on the results of CIGLR-GLERL harmful algal bloom monitoring data in Lake Erie and Saginaw Bay, Lake Huron.
+Assist in the preparation of manuscripts based on the experimental results and CIGLR-GLERL harmful algal bloom monitoring data in Lake Erie and Saginaw Bay, Lake Huron.

-A Master’s Degree in molecular ecology, limnology, oceanography, or aquatic environmental science from an accredited university.
+A Baster's Degree in ecology, limnology, oceanography, or aquatic environmental science from an accredited university.

 1 to 2 years of experience working in a research laboratory focused on studying harmful algal blooms in the Great Lakes.

 Experience with field work on research vessels in Great Lakes or large bodies of water under various weather conditions.